jacquetc/skribisto/README.md

 **Skribisto** is born from the ashes of **Plume Creator**, keeping the goals while adopting more recent ways to think an application.

 Where its ancestor was geared toward writing novels, Skribisto aims to be more generic.
-Ther user can organize his project with items and folders.
+The user can organize his project with items and folders.
 Each item displays a 'page' and can be of a different type :

 - Text